mikedewar/streamscope/README.md

 # streamscope
 visualise streams of data through a websocket

+## 4th March

+Trying to implement the section-type menu today.
+Turns out it's non-trivial, and is starting to make me wonder if I need to go back to the drawing board around how I control the divs on screen.
+Not going to commit the code coz it's quite busted at the moment, but just for the record my problem is that when I change the section type, I can't update the field menu for some reason.
+I'm creating the correct div, but am not able to remove the old one and replace it with the new correct one I've created.

+Pretty confused.
+Might pause here as I'm getting a little frustrated.

 ## 25th Feb 2023

 Big update today!
 So big in fact I don't have time to write much about what's going on in my brain as I've done it.
 Here are the quick notes: